ed-chin-git/SQL_Research/SQLserver/SQLserver on Docker.md

 ## MS-SQLserver data files by default, are in this container location :
     /var/opt/mssql/data
 This can be mapped to a docker volume during "docker run' with -v flag

+## Run CLI/bash in a running container
+    docker exec -it ssrv2017 bash